 Without exception, the lodges are sympathetic to their environments and are a source of great income in the protection of wildlife and the local economy.
 Appreciating animals, land or water-based, in their natural habitat is truly remarkable.
 Safari is one of the greatest experiences in travel – it stimulates all the senses like no other.

-The BusinessClass.com top ten finest modern safari experiences in the world.
+The BusinessClass.com guide to the finest modern safari experiences in the world:

 When it opened in 1999, the Royal Malewane attracted immediate international critical acclaim.
 It had brought a new level of true luxury to the safari experience in the fence-free Kruger National Park.
 The accommodation, the cuisine, the service and most importantly the safari experience is in a class of its own.
 It is a 45-minute road journey from Hoedspruit Airport – although the lodge boasts its own airstrip for small charter aircraft.